carpentries-incubator/open-science-with-r/setup.md

 >
 > Before the training, please make sure you have done the following:
 >
 > 1. First, install [Docker desktop](https://www.docker.com/products/docker-desktop) for your operating system.
+You can find [more installation instructions here](https://carpentries-incubator.github.io/docker-introduction/setup.html) if this fails.
 > 2. If needed, install Shell Bash: [follow these instructions](http://swcarpentry.github.io/shell-novice/setup.html).
 > 3. Open a new Shell Bash window and navigate to a folder that will be your workspace.
 For instance, you could create a folder named `r-tutorial/` on your Desktop and move inside with the Shell using `cd ~/Desktop/r-tutorial/`.
 > 4. In a Shell Bash window, type the following command: `docker run --rm --name rstudio_instance -v $PWD:/home/rstudio/ -e PASSWORD=mypwd -p 8787:8787 scienceparkstudygroup/master-gls:openr-latest`.
 This will download a Docker image for the course, create and run a container where RStudio will be running.